 (This is part 5 of 5 in the Attachment Series.
-If you missed the others, you could find them on my website)
+If you missed the others, you could find them on my this page)

 As human beings, we are wired for connection, yet not all connections are created equal.
 Some connections are nurturing and fulfilling, while others can be toxic and damaging.